thunder-so/stacks/static-site/README.md

 This stack is responsible for deploying static sites and dynamic SPA apps to AWS.
 The following AWS resources will be created by this stack:

-- [CloudFront](https://aws.amazon.com/cloudfront/): A distribution to route incoming requests to the S3 bucket to serve the static assets for the app.
+- [CloudFront](https://aws.amazon.com/CloudFront/): A distribution to route incoming requests to the S3 bucket to serve the static assets for the app.

 - [S3](https://aws.amazon.com/s3/):
   - A bucket to store the client files and static assets of the build with optimized cache settings.
   - A bucket to store the CloudFront access logs for analysis via Athena.
-Only created if `enableAccessLogsAnalysis` is set to `true`.
+Only created if `enableAnalytics` is set to `true`.

 - [CodeBuild](https://aws.amazon.com/codebuild/): A build project to automatically build and package the static assets from the source code.